OCA/dms/dms_field_auto_classification/README.rst

 Configuration
 =============

-#.
-Go to `Documents / Configuration / Classification Templates` and create or edit a template.
+1. Go to Documents / Configuration / Classification Templates and create or edit a template.
-#.
-You can set a model to which it is linked (res.partner for example).
+2. You can set a model to which it is linked (res.partner for example).
-#.
-You can define the details to indicate which field is referenced by the defined filename pattern.
+3. You can define the details to indicate which field is referenced by the defined filename pattern.

 Full example from res.partner:

-Filename pattern: ([0-9]{8}[A-Z]).*.pdf
-Details: VAT (field) and 0 (index)
-Directory Pattern example 1: {0} > This will attempt to add the files to the directory linked to the partner with the VAT name.
+Filename pattern: ([0-9]{8}[A-Z]).\*.pdf Details: VAT (field) and 0 (index) Directory Pattern example 1: {0} > This will attempt to add the files to the directory linked to the partner with the VAT name.
 Directory Pattern example 2: {0} / Misc > This will attempt to add the files to the "Misc" subdirectory linked to the partner with the VAT name.

 Usage
 =====

-#.
-Go to `Documents / Auto Classification` and select a template and a .zip file.
+1. Go to Documents / Auto Classification and select a template and a .zip file.
-#.
-Press the `Analyze` button
+2. Press the Analyze button
-#.
-As many lines will be set as the number of files contained in the .zip file and apply the filename pattern.
+3. As many lines will be set as the number of files contained in the .zip file and apply the filename pattern.
-#.
-The record to which they are related (res.partner for example) will be show on the lines.
+4. The record to which they are related (res.partner for example) will be show on the lines.
-#.
-Press the `Classify` button
+5. Press the Classify button
-#.
-The files (dms.file) will be created in the corresponding directories.
+6. The files (dms.file) will be created in the corresponding directories.

 Bug Tracker
 ===========